 With staff over 100 people the CCP is one of the largest national research infrastructures in the field of biomedicine.
 The center is located in the municipality of Vestec south of the capital city of Prague in the Czech Republic.
 Set on the campus of the BIOCEV, CCP is a state of the art facility combining the generation, phenotyping and archiving of rodent strains.
 As a member of the International Mouse Phenotyping Consortium (IMPC) and INFRAFRONTIER, CCP is dedicated to the goal of systematic genome-wide phenotyping project of knock-out mice in order to provide the broader research community with a lasting resource of mammalian gene function

-The CCP is part of Institute of Molecular Genetics of the Academy of Sciences of the Czech Republic (IMG), leading Czech research institute in the field of molecular biology and genetics.
+The CCP is part of Institute of Molecular Genetics of the Czech Academy of Sciences (IMG), leading Czech research institute in the field of molecular biology and genetics.

 The applications in English including letter of interest & structured CV and (if relevant) list of publications and letters of reference should be sent to Mr. Libor Daněk via email email@example.com.

 A stimulating and challenging work environment, opportunities for career advancement, competitive salary and wide spectrum of benefits.
 The positions are available immediately (if not stated otherwise) for an initial fixed-term contract (1 year) with expected longer-term extension upon demonstrated proficiency.

 We thank all who apply for their interest; however, only those candidates who are considered for an interview will be contacted.
 All vacancies are open until filled or otherwise stated.